bbroder-algo/go-algorand/crypto/statetrie/README.md

 Branch nodes:

 BN.1: Store the new value in the branch node value slot.
-BN.2: Make a new leaf node with the new value, and point of the available branch nodes at it.
+BN.2: Make a new leaf node with the new value, and point an available branch child slot at it.
-BN.3: Repoint a child at a (possibly new or existing) node resulting from performing
+BN.3: Repoint a child slot at a (possibly new or existing) node resulting from performing
       the add operation on the child.

 Atomic operation sets: